mdshemul48/bulk_search_script_for_circle_ftp/readme.md

 https://www.python.org/

-During installation click,` add python to the path`.
+During installation click,`add python to path`.
 This is an essential part of python installation.

 ![ScreenShot](screenshot/add_Python_to_Path.png)